 by John Woodward

-The Heritage Foundation published a helpful introduction to clarify the categories that are integral to this subject: sex, gender, and gender identity:
+The Heritage Foundation published a helpful introduction to clarify the categories that are relevant to this subject: sex, gender, and gender identity:

 “The best biology, psychology, and philosophy all support an understanding that sex is a bodily reality and that gender is a social manifestation of bodily sex.
 By contrast, ‘gender identity’ is an internal sense of gender.